ekimber/clj-strava/README.md

   (redirect "/"))
 ```

-From this response, extract the code param `bd12d017f3674ad65f5ea9712cf9c29d5b807112`

-## Use the Authorization Code
+## Get Activities

-Then we can swap the code for an access token:
+Once you have this code, you can then swap the code for an access token.

+Pass in the access token to the API functions.
+They require a map of URL replacements where appropriate and additional query params can be passed in an optional map.
+Keywordized JSON is returned on an core.async channel.

+* [clj-strava.api :as strava]
+* [clojure.core.async :refer [<!!]]
+* [cheshire.core :as cheshire]

 ```
 (def public-strava-token
-    (env :strava-public-token))
+    (saved-user :strava-public-token))

 (defn get-activities []
   "this GET route handler will return your json activities from Strava"